CLSherrod/clsherrod.github.io/_posts/2008-02-01-reaching-your-goals.md

 date: 2008-02-01
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - goals
-permalink: "/reaching-your-goals/"
+permalink: /reaching-your-goals/
 ---
 If you know what to do to reach your goal, it's not a big enough goal.